-Through a combination of unseen examinations, written coursework (essays, book reviews, reaction papers), seminar presentations, and the compulsory 10,000-word dissertation in the final year.
+Through a combination of written coursework (essays, book reviews, reaction papers), seminar presentations, and the compulsory 10,000-word dissertation in the final year.

 Birkbeck is one of the world’s leading research-intensive institutions.
 Our cutting-edge scholarship informs public policy, achieves scientific advances, supports the economy, promotes culture and the arts, and makes a positive difference to society.

 Birkbeck’s research excellence was confirmed in the 2014 Research Excellence Framework, which placed Birkbeck 30th in the UK for research, with 73% of our research rated world-leading or internationally excellent.